MicrosoftDocs/cpp-docs/docs/data/oledb/cdberrorinfo-class.md

  S_OK if successful.
 See [IErrorRecords::GetErrorInfo](https://msdn.microsoft.com/library/ms711230.aspx) in the *OLE DB Programmer's Reference* for other return values.

 ### Remarks
- The output value of *pbstrDescription* is obtained internally by calling IErrorInfo::GetDescription, which sets the value to NULL if the locale is not supported, or if both of the following conditions are true:
+ The output value of *pbstrDescription* is obtained internally by calling `IErrorInfo::GetDescription`, which sets the value to NULL if the locale is not supported, or if both of the following conditions are true:

 1.  the value of *lcid* is NOT U.S. English and